RedExpertAlliance/katacoda-scenarios/oci-course/oci-lab-preparation-cloud-trial/step4.md

 Policies in OCI are used to define permissions - rules about accessing resources or capabilities.
 In this step, you will create a few policies that allow the Functions service to access repositories and to use the Virtual Cloud Network in the *lab-compartment*.
 An additional policy is created to provide necessary access privileges to dynamic group *lab-apigw-dynamic-group* (and indirectly to the API Gateway); this access is limited to *lab-compartment* (the functions and virtual network in the compartment)

-## Policies to enable the Functions Services
+## Policies to enable the Functions Services.
+Policies to manage OKE, Events, Notifications & Compute Instances

 Run this command to create two policies for the Functions service with regard to the Lab Compartments network and the Function Repos in the OCI container registry
 ```